Data protection solicitors

 What is the Data Protection Act 2018?

-The Data Protection Act 2018 is the UK’s implementation of the General Data Protection Regulation (GDPR).
+The Data Protection Act 2018 is the UK’s implementation of the GDPR.
 It sets out the rules for how personal data must be collected, processed, and stored by organisations operating in the UK.

 The Act applies to any organisation that processes or intends to process the data of individuals in the UK, regardless of whether the organisation is based in the UK or not.
 This includes businesses, charities, public authorities, and any other organisation that processes data.